-6. Limits - An individual's preference to continue a treatment relationship with a doctor or other health care provider who does not participate in the RIte Share plan does not in and of itself constitute an "extraordinary circumstance."
+6. Limits – An individual's preference to continue a treatment relationship with a doctor or other health care provider who does not participate in the RIte Share plan or Medicaid program does not in and of itself constitute an "extraordinary circumstance."

 3.24 Notice and Appeal Rights

 Medicaid applicants and recipients shall receive timely notification of eligibility and enrollment determinations and the right to appeal.
 EOHHS shall also provide timely notification, including appeal rights, of any adverse decisions that reduce or terminate benefits.
 See Part 10-05-2 of this Title for full statement of these rights.

 A. For Further Information or to Obtain Assistance

 1. Applications for affordable coverage are available online on the following websites:

 2. Applicants may also apply in person at one of the Department of Human Services offices or by U.S. Mail.
 Request an application by calling 1-855-609-3304 and TTY 1-888-657-3173.

 3. For assistance finding a place to apply or for assistance completing the application, please call: 1-401-462-0311, 1-855-609-3304 or 1-855-840-HSRI (4774).